Complexlity/creative-art-marketplace/README.md

 https://github.com/Complexlity/creative-art-marketplace/assets/105590967/801d4d64-b3bb-4a73-a9cc-8e757850d1da

 It 4 unique sections.
-Hero, Unique arts, Artists of the week and Subscribe to newsletter
+Hero, Unique arts, Artists of the Week and Subscribe to the newsletter

 ### Explore